AmineTech21/AmineTech21/README.md

  - Typescript

-I'm super motivated, I like to work on new projects and I'm open to any propositions !!!
+I'm super motivated, I like to work on ambitious projects and I'm open to any propositions !!!